mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 			- Controls availability of mRNA to ribosomes
 			- Pre-mRNA processing changes which proteins are made
 				- **Splicing** of introns and exons
-			- Masking proteins bind to mRNA to
+			- Masking proteins bind to mRNA to block translation
+				- Signal for mRNA activation inhibits masking proteins during development
+			- mRNA breakdown rates are